gah1289/postharvest-app/README.md

 # postharvest-app-backend

 ## Project Summary
-This Postharvest appallows a user to look up information on various fruit and vegetable commodities.
-The user will be able to log in, search for commodities by name and filter by parameters such as climacteric, respiration class, and temperature category.
-Admins will have the ability to add and edit commodities.
+This Postharvest app allows a user to look up information on various fruit and vegetable commodities.
+The user is able to log in, register, search for commodities by name and view temperature, shelf life, respiration, ethylene, and reference data.
+Admins can view and download Windham Packaging shelf life studies associated with each fruit or vegetable (commodity).
+Admins have the ability to add and edit commodities and associated information.
 This app is designed for Windham Packaging, LLC, a company that provides specialized packaging for fresh produce.
 The admins will be myself and the owner, Dr. Elizabeth Marston.
 This is an evenly-focused full stack application.

 ## User Flow